We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - bottled and sweetened with sugar or an artificial sweetener

-- green tea supplements, which are sold in capsule form or liquid extracts
+- green tea supplements, in capsule form or as liquid extracts

-- Caffeine sensitivity – those with severe caffeine sensitivities could experience insomnia, anxiety, irritability, nausea, or an upset stomach after drinking green tea.
+- Caffeine sensitivity: People with severe caffeine sensitivities could experience insomnia, anxiety, irritability, nausea, or an upset stomach after drinking green tea.

-- Other stimulants – if taken with stimulant drugs, green tea could increase blood pressure and heart rate.
+- Other stimulants: If a person consumes green tea alongside stimulant drugs, it could increase their blood pressure and heart rate.